yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Implementations MUST NOT negotiate DTLS version 1.0 {{?RFC4347}}.
 <vspace blankLines='1'/>
   Version 1.0 of DTLS correlates to version 1.1 of TLS (see above).
-For more details, refer to {{?I-D.ietf-tls-oldversions-deprecate}}.
 <vspace blankLines='1'/>
-NOTE: This recommendation has been changed from SHOULD NOT to MUST NOT on the assumption that {{?I-D.ietf-tls-oldversions-deprecate}} will be published as an RFC before this document.
+NOTE: This recommendation has been changed from SHOULD NOT to MUST NOT on the assumption that {{!I-D.ietf-tls-oldversions-deprecate}} will be published as an RFC before this document.

 * Implementations MUST support and (unless a higher version is available) MUST prefer to negotiate DTLS version 1.2 {{!RFC6347}}